Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 The information in this article comes from my experience with my pet genet and information from the testimonies of others owners on pet care forums.
 Always do your research when acquiring ANY animal, and prepare to care for that animal for the duration of its life.

 One of the first challenges of genet ownership is categorizing this unusual little pet into an evolutionary context for inquiring minds.

-One of the lesser known native African animals except perhaps among the exotic pet community (they aren't even identified in your spell check), the spotted genet is in the family viverridae along with civets, binturongs (also known as bear cats) and lisangs.
-They are feliforms, which is a suborder that includes felines and mongooses of which they are distantly related.
-The genet’s behavior and appearance is very similar to that of the animals they resemble, however they are truly unique with their own specialized behavior.
+One of the lesser-known native African animals except perhaps among the exotic pet community (they aren't even identified in your spell check), the spotted genet is in the family Viverridae along with civets, binturongs (also known as bear cats) and linsangs.

+No. They are feliforms, which is a suborder that includes felines and mongooses, to which they are distantly related.
+The genet’s behavior and appearance are very similar to that of the animals they resemble; however, they are truly unique with their own specialized behavior.

-Literature states that genets have scent glands with a distinct smell that can be expelled when they are threatened similarly to a skunk, but I've never experienced this and it doesn't seem to be reported as a problem among other genet owners.
+They have retractable claws and very long tails, and they're agile, squirrel-like climbers.
+Literature states that genets have scent glands with a distinct smell that can be expelled when they are threatened similarly to a skunk, but I've never experienced this, and it doesn't seem to be reported as a problem among other genet owners.

 It's likely that the species of genets in captivity in North America may be crossbred and vary in size, so don't let the naming fool you.
 My genet was sold to me as a small spotted genet, and he is indeed very small, with different behavior from larger genets (this is the only form I have personal experience with).
-However, all genets have very distinct personalities and behavior quips.
+However, all genets have very distinct personalities and behavior quirks.

 Do Genets Make Good Pets?

 For every animal, it depends on the person, but for most people the answer will be no.